huggingface/hub-docs/docs/hub/models-tasks.md

 ![/docs/assets/hub/tasks.png](/docs/assets/hub/tasks.png)

-This classification is rather coarse-grained (you can always add more fine-grained task names in your model tags), so **you should rarely have to create a new task**.
-If you do want to add support for a new task, this document explains the required steps.
+This classification is relatively coarse-grained (you can always add more fine-grained task names in your model tags), so **you should rarely have to create a new task**.
+If you want to add support for a new task, this document explains the required steps.

 ## Overview

-Having a new task fully integrated in the Hub means that:
+Having a new task integrated into the Hub means that:
 * Users can search for all models of a given task.
 * The Inference API supports the task.
 * Users can try out models directly with the widget. 🏆

-Note that you're not expected to implement all the steps.
-Adding a new task is a community effort, and multiple people can contribute to it. 🧑‍🤝‍🧑
+Note that you don't need to implement all the steps by yourself.
+Adding a new task is a community effort, and multiple people can contribute. 🧑‍🤝‍🧑

 To begin the process, open a new issue in the [huggingface_hub](https://github.com/huggingface/huggingface_hub/issues) repository.
 Please use the "Adding a new task" template. ⚠️Before doing any coding, it's suggested to go over this document. ⚠️